Meal Plan Accommodations

 - In person, by appointment.

 - Complete an intake interview.
-Schedule a meeting with the Director of Accessibility Resources via the online scheduling system.
-When booking, allow for a 60 minute appointment.
-Please note: Appointments cannot be made via email.
+Schedule a meeting by sending an email to email@example.com.
+When booking, allow for a 30 minute appointment.

 Please note that students must request meal plan accommodations on an annual basis and submit updated documentation.
 Previous accommodations are not automatically extended without submitting an updated request form and documentation for the upcoming academic year.
 Your request will not be reviewed until all four steps have been completed.